 What people should do if they think they have been scammed

-If someone has provided their personal details to a scammer, such as their Centrelink Customer Reference Number, Medicare Card Number, full name, date of birth, address or email, they should contact us by visiting the department’s website.
+If someone has been the victim of a scam or provided their personal details to a scammer, such as identity documents or their Centrelink Customer Reference Number, Medicare Card Number, full name, date of birth, address or email, they should:

 - Report the scam to the authorities.

 - Contact the organisation that issued the identity information, for example the financial institution or motor registry.

 They might be able to help by stopping a money transfer or cheque, investigating a fraudulent credit card transaction or issuing you with a replacement document.